lukechn99/github-quickstart/class/class_5521_machine_learning_fundamentals/c_kernel_machines.md

 In the SVM case, we use a kernel to make it non-linear.
 For a perceptron, we stack them to make a multi-layer perceptron.

+We can also change the perceptron error functions to incorporate margin.
+So the two are not necessarily mutally exclusive.

+## Hard Margin vs Soft Margin

+Soft margin provides a way to deal with fitting noisy data.

+## Kernel vs Linear

+A kernel is needed when data is not linearly separable.
+There is a difference between noise in linearly separable data and non-linearly separable data.
+Noise can be handled by a soft margin SVM, but non-linearly separable needs to use a kernel in higher dimension space.

 ## Questions

 What is primal versus dual problem?